 Expenses are allocated between capital and income in accordance with the FCA Regulations and the IMA Statement of Recommended Practice for Financial Statements of Authorised Funds issued by the Investment Management Association in November 2003 and as detailed in clause 32.5 and Appendix 1.
-In summary they are generally taken from income except for the Castlefield B.E.S.T Sustainable Income Fund where expenses are taken wholly from capital generated by that Fund.
+In summary, they are generally taken from income.
 By way of clarification, custody transaction charges in respect of the Funds are taken from capital.
 This may constrain capital growth.